EldonGabriel/eldongabriel.github.io/_posts/2025-09-15-Importance-clear-prompts-rubrics.md

 ---
-title: "The Importance of Clear Prompts and Rubrics in Cybersecurity Training"
+title: "The Importance of Clear Prompts and Rubrics in Cybersecurity"
 date: 2025-09-15
 author: Eldon Gabriel
 tags: [cybersecurity, training, rubrics, clarity]